D-Pow/mock-requests/ReadMe.md

 MockRequests.setDynamicMockUrlResponse(myApiUrl, {    // or configureDynamicResponses
     response: myMockResponse,
     dynamicResponseModFn: (req, res) => {/*...*/},
-    delay: 1500   // will make fetch/XMLHttpRequest take 1.5 seconds only for myApiUrl
+    delay: 1500   // will make fetch take 1.5 seconds to resolve myApiUrl });
-});
 ```

 ### Separating mocks from source code

-If you would rather not package the mocks and `MockRequests` along with your source code, you can simply move your
+To avoid packaging the mocks and `MockRequests` along with your source code, you can simply move your
 mock files to a separate folder and add a few extra lines to your `webpack.config.js` file.
 For example, if we have
 the setup: